mdfaizan0/what-to-do/readme.md

 Welcome to "What To Do?", my personal To-Do list app designed to help manage tasks efficiently and stylishly.
 This project is a showcase of my web development journey, reflecting the core features and functionalities I've implemented.

-### 🚧 Work in Progress

-Please note that this project is still a work-in-progress.
-Currently, the focus has been on structuring the layout and applying some basic CSS.
-The functionality is yet to be developed.

 ### 🎯 Key Features

 1. **Task Management**: